storj/storj/docs/blueprints/linux-setup.md

     - https://www.debian.org/doc/packaging-manuals/menu.html/ch3.html
 - changelog
 - write a Linux installation and auto-update contributor guide
+- the storagenode and storagenode-updater binaries for Linux should be added to the assets [here](https://github.com/storj/storj/releases/).

 ### Repository
 - Create a dockerfile that serves the package using reprepro